Clubs and Organizations

 This group works to raise funds in support of WSU’s premiere choral ensemble, Concert Choir, an audition-based, mixed choir of 40–50 singers who meet four times a week and perform several times a semester.
 Members must register for Concert Choir (MUS 431/531), complete an audition for Dr. Lori Wiest, and be accepted into the ensemble.

-The National Association for Music Education addresses all aspects of music education.
 The WSU group helps prepare students to become music educators through monthly meetings and collaboration with present and past music educators.
 Anyone who aspires to teach music, in any setting, is welcome.
+Organized under the Allegro RSO.

 The Jazz Society is committed to the promotion, support, and performance of jazz music on and around the WSU campus.
 Anyone interested in the performance and/or promotion of jazz music is welcome.